Our Pools

 How They Work

-- There are 3 main pools with different marketing periods as shown below.
-New members joining before Harvest 2025 would now join the ‘Late Pool’ for Harvest 2026.
+• There are 3 main pools with different marketing periods as shown alongside.

 *There are exceptions for Feed Wheat/Feed Barley/Beans and OSR where we allow members to direct market crop as an alternative to allocating to the Camgrain pools